-- A.1.1 The use of flight data recording equipment is mandatory for World and Continental Championships. - A.1.2 Only equipment approved by the GAC may be used. - A.1.3 Requirements for flight data recording equipment are documented in the Sporting Code, Section 2, Annex 4 - A.1.4 The competitor must declare which logger is the master logger.
+- A.1.1 The use of flight data recording equipment is mandatory for World and Continental Championships. - A.1.2 Only equipment approved by the GAC may be used.
+Competitor must declare type of GPS logger in entry form. - A.1.3 Requirements for flight data recording equipment are documented in the Sporting Code, Section 2, Annex 4 - A.1.4 The competitor must declare which logger is the master logger.
 It should be clear that the master logger will be the only logger used for scoring the flight.
 Only when this log is not complete the scoring team will ask the competitor to use the backup.
 Even for the jury the backup Logger should not be used. - A.1.5 Responsibility for the operation of the Flight Data Recording Equipment rests with the Competitor. - A.1.6 The International Chief Judge or a Judge appointed by him will use the registered flight track of each competitor, as depicted on paper-printout or screen-display, to make judgments on passing times and possible violations of the flight rules or of the given flight instructions. - A.1.7 The master clock will show GPS-time.